 The Seattle Light Rail maintenance facility.
 Right before the SODO station, it was announced that we would all have to get off the train at Stadium and take a bus through the Downtown Transit Tunnel to Westlake Center where we would board a train for the rest of the way to the University of Washington.

 Safeco Field, home of the Seattle Mariners.
-We arrived at Stadium, got off and walked over to bus, taking a seat in the back.
-The bus took off and we started down the transit path en route to the Downtown Transit Tunnel when I took another photograph.
+We arrived at Stadium, detrained and walked over to bus, taking a seat in the back and we started down the transit path en route to the Downtown Transit Tunnel.

 Century Link Field, home of the Seattle Seahawks.
-While we were in the tunnel, we made stops at Chinatown, Pioneer Square and University Street before Westlake Center.
-On the way to Westlake Center, the bus operator made another announcement and said "Get off the trolley, go behind it to the other platform".
-When we got there, I did just that.
-Then a transit security guard scolded me for walking across the transit tunnel.
+While we were in the tunnel, we stopped at Chinatown, Pioneer Square and University Street before Westlake Center.
+On the way there, the bus operator instructed everyone to get off the trolley and go behind it to the other platform.
+When we arrived, there, I did just that, then a transit security guard scolded me for walking across the transit tunnel.
 He asked if I had seen the writing on the pavement saying not to cross.
 I replied that I was not from here and I looked down the tunnel to make sure there were no trains coming.
 His response was to not do that again and I said I would not.
 Elizabeth must have known what to as she went up the stairs, over the top and back down the stairs where she met me.
-As you can tell, I do follow my operator's directions 100% all the time.

-Views looking both ways in the Downtown Transit Tunnel.
-We waited in the tunnel on the west side and got to watch a plethora of buses passing before us.
-So now you may sit back and enjoy (especially Roy Wojahn) these pictures.
+Looking both ways in the Downtown Transit Tunnel.
+We waited in the tunnel on the west side and watched a plethora of passing buses.

 King County Metro buses.

 Our trolley finally arrived.
-We all boarded and took a trip the rest of the way to University of Washington.
-We made one stop at Capitol Hill and continued through the tunnel to the University of Washington station.
-Elizabeth stayed on the car to keep our seats and I got off to photograph the trolley in the station.
+Everyone boarded and rode the rest of the way to University of Washington.
+We stopped at the Capitol Hill station and continued through the tunnel to the University of Washington station.
+Elizabeth stayed on the car to keep our seats while I detrained for a quick photograph.

-The trolley at the University of Washington station, ending our new mileage from Westlake Center station to the University of Washington station.
-We rode the trolley back to Westlake Center and detrained, being grateful with this service mess that we were able to ride all the new mileage of the extensions of the Seattle Link Light Rail.
+The trolley at the University of Washington station, ending our new mileage from Westlake Center to the University of Washington.
+We rode the trolley back to Westlake Center and detrained, being grateful that even with this service mess, we were able to ride all the new mileage of the Link extension.

 The trolley leaving and returning to the University of Washington.
-Two buses arrived with most people flocking like penguins to the first one, while Elizabeth and I boarded the second bus which was much less crowded.
-We went back through the tunnel and when we came to Stadium, we turned left and our driver then stopped the bus to let us all off.
-This allowed us to beat the crowd back to the trolley.
-We rode back the whole way to Angle Lake and enjoyed the whole trolley trip.
-We both disliked having to take the bus.
-My feeling for buses is that they are all right if you know you are going to take them to get to a train.
-It is not okay to ever surprise me with on a bus.
-Had we been told this, we would have ridden the new mileage from Angle Lake to Sea-Tac Airport where we could have turned around, detrained and driven to the University of Washington, parked and rode that section from there to Westlake Center.
-So if their signage had said Stadium rather than University of Washington, we would have been pre-warned.
+Two buses arrived with most people flocking like penguins to the first one, while Elizabeth and I boarded the much less-croweded second one.
+We went back through the tunnel and when we came to Stadium, turned left and our driver then stopped the bus to let us all off, thereby allowing us to beat the crowd back to the trolley.
+Elizabeth and I rode back the whole way to Angle Lake and enjoyed the ride, although we both disliked having to take the bus.
+My feeling about buses is that they are all right if you know you are going to take them to get to a train, however, I do not like being surprised with a bus.

 An airplane taking off from Sea-Tac International Airport on our last leg to Angle Lake.

-A final view of a second trolley at Angle Lake station.
-We walked back to the car then drove to 7-11 to get some Coca-Cola.
-We drove back to Lynnwood, listening to the first period of the Pittsburgh Penguins and the Tampa Bay Lightning game.
+A second trolley at the line's terminus.
+We walked back to the car then drove back to Lynnwood, listening to the first period of the Pittsburgh Penguins and the Tampa Bay Lightning game.
 After one period, there was no score.
-We arrived home and turned on the NHL Network and watched the rest of the game which featured plenty of scoring by Pittsburgh and very little by Tampa Bay for a 6-2 Penguins win.
-During the game, I did the pictures, labelled them and then we wrote the story which we finished just after the game ended.
-Elizabeth did my laundry while she got to watch my reaction when the Penguins scored.
-Tomorrow, I must leave the company of Bob and Elizabeth Alkire and head home aboard the Coast Starlight.
+We arrived home and turned on the NHL Network for the remainder of the game, which featured plenty of scoring by Pittsburgh and very little by Tampa Bay for a 6-2 Penguins win.
+Elizabeth kindly did my laundry while we watched the game.
+Tomorrow, I must leave the company of Bob and Elizabeth Alkire and start the trip home aboard the Coast Starlight.